Free consultation for qualifying individuals*

 Habitual residence is a more straightforward term, and refers to where your “centre of interests” is.
 This will be informed by the facts of your situation, including where you are based, where your children go to school and the links you have to a particular country.

-Whether you can be divorced in England is governed by European law, and will be allowed if one of the following is met:
+Whether you can be divorced in England or the UK is governed by European law, and will be allowed if one of the following is met:

 If no other European country has jurisdiction, you might also be able to issue proceedings in England if either of you is domiciled here at the date of the petition.

-Where there are multiple competing jurisdiction, it is vital to act quickly, as within Europe the first country to issue a petition will have jurisdiction.
+Where there are multiple competing jurisdictions, it is vital to act quickly, as within Europe the first country to issue a petition will have jurisdiction.

-England and Wales does not yet have “no-fault” divorce, so the initial petition must blame one person for the breakdown of the marriage.
-There is only one ground for divorce – irretrievable breakdown – but it has to be supported by establishing one of four facts.
+As England and Wales does not yet have “no-fault” divorce, it is necessary to establish the grounds for divorce.
+This means that the initial petition must blame one person for the breakdown of the marriage.
+There is only one ground for divorce – irretrievable breakdown – but the grounds for divorce have to be supported by establishing one of four facts.

 These are “adultery”, “behavior making it unreasonable for the petitioner to live with the respondent”, “desertion” and “separation”.
-Most petitions proceed on the basis of behavior.
+These facts act as supporting evidence for the acceptable grounds for divorce and most petitions proceed on the basis of behavior.
 This does not have to be objectively unreasonable, but rather things that show that your marriage has broken down.
 Often it is possible to agree a divorce petition in an anodyne and non-confrontational way.

 For civil partnerships and same-sex marriages, the process for bringing them to an end is very similar.
 The one exception is that a same-sex relationship cannot be dissolved for reasons of adultery.
 The process for financial provision is exactly the same.

-In the modern era, the court is unlikely to examine in great detail the reasons for the breakdown of the marriage and it will have no impact on the financial outcome of your case.
+In the modern era, after the grounds for divorce is established, the court is unlikely to examine in great detail the reasons for the breakdown of the marriage and it will have no impact on the financial outcome of your case.